secretstartups/handbook/support/workflows/support-sales-escalations.md

 There will be many instances when Support will need to escalate a ticket to Sales/Customer Success, or bring it to their attention.
 This page list some of these common scenarios and workflows.

-> Note: If you are from Sales/CS and looking to escalate a ticket to Support Management, please use this workflow instead.
+> Note: If you are from Sales/CS and looking to escalate a ticket to Support Management, please use the [`I want to escalate a ticket`](/handbook/support/internal-support/#i-want-to-escalate-a-ticket) workflow instead.

 ## Escalation Scenarios Mapping